garyteng/Pairing-Game-With-Monster/README.md

 ## How to play?
 * Use mouse to place <img src="https://github.com/garyteng/Pairing-Game-With-Monster/blob/master/resources/images.png" width="15">, and <img src="https://github.com/garyteng/Pairing-Game-With-Monster/blob/master/resources/p1.png" width="25"> will chase it
 * Press "Q" to throw the ball and capture monster
-* If the monster is hit, the monster will be trapped in the ball for a while
+    * If the monster is captured, the monster will be trapped in the ball for a while
 * Press "W" to teleport for a short distance
 * Press "E" to flip the card